Orpheus29/react_people-table-advanced/README.md

 1. Clone the repository to your local machine.
 2. Install the necessary dependencies using `npm install`.
-3. Launch the project using `npm run dev` and then ctrl+click on `localhost` link to open it in your browser.
+3. Launch the project using `npm start`.